 Step 7: Engage In Relaxation Exercise

-Relaxation exercises can help you reduce both physical and psychological stress by diverting your attention away from whatever is bothering you, and putting you in a more positive frame of mind.
+Relaxation exercises can help you reduce both physical and mental stress by diverting your attention away from whatever is bothering you, and putting you in a more positive frame of mind.
 This is because it is impossible to feel both fear and relaxation at the same time.
 Eventually the fear will diminish and relaxation will win out.
-You can find loads of resources on the Internet for guided relaxation, or you check out our own Guided Relaxation-Visual Imagery Audio App - Relax.
+You can find loads of resources on the Internet for guided relaxation, or you check out our own Guided Relaxation-Visual Imagery Audio App – Relax.
 Relax is a powerful guided relaxation audio app that stimulates a natural desire to take positive action at both a conscious and subconscious levels.
 It includes guided meditation, relaxation, and positive visualization.

 What makes our Audio App unique is that the relaxation exercises are combined with a visual image of you doing what you’re frightened of.
 It teaches you how to stay calm.
 This acts as a powerful reinforcement and complement to addressing your self-defeating thoughts through actions.
 Now, you’re viewing, speaking, and acting as a strong and confident individual.
 Fear fades and confidence grows.